shahidlatif126/Integrity-Driven-Federated-Learning/README.md

 A detailed description of the dataset is available in the article.
 [A Real-World Dataset “IDSIoT2024” for Machine Learning/Deep Learning Based Cyber Attack Detection System for IoT Architecture](https://ieeexplore.ieee.org/document/10914935) <br>

-The preprocessed version of IDSIoTDataset can be accessed from Google Drive. <br>
+The preprocessed version of IDSIoT2024 Dataset can be accessed from Google Drive. <br>
 [Preprocessed IDSIoT2024 Dataset]: (https://drive.google.com/file/d/1-0asneuFTjrPi6eFwraOJjES0-nQCkDj/view?usp=drive_link)